SoftwareAG/c8y-docs/content/datahub/working-with-datahub-bundle/querying-offloaded.md

 layout: redirect
 ---

-{{< product-c8y-iot >}} DataHub offers an SQL interface so that you can efficiently query offloaded device data and leverage the results in your own applications.
+{{< product-c8y-iot >}} DataHub offers an SQL interface so that you can efficiently query offloaded device data and leverage the results in your own web apps.
 A prerequisite for running SQL queries over device data is that you have configured and executed offloading pipelines that replicate and transform data from the Operational Store of {{< product-c8y-iot >}} to the data lake.

 ### Overview